joe-mojo/Akka_stream_hands_on/README.md

  - Create a balancer that takes numbers as input and balance them into as much output as requested by a command line arg.
  - Create a flow that takes numbers as input and gives a tuple (number, hash) as output.
  - Connect balance to parallel flows and each flow to a sink
  - Insert a kill switch before each sink.
 The first flow to win push the red button.
 BOOM !
+(You can fix the number of parallel flows)